 To help prevent spam and keep accounts safe, Gmail limits the number of emails you can send or get per day, and the number of people you can add as recipients.

 How to fix the problem

 Look at the reasons below to learn how to prevent seeing these messages in the future.

 Note: If you use your Gmail account through your work, school, or other organization, learn about Gmail sending limits through work or school.

-You may see this message if you send an email to more than 500 recipients in a single email, or send more than 500 emails in a day.
+You may see this message if you send an email to a total of more than 500 recipients in a single email and or more than 500 emails in a day sent.